nadeemlab/DeepLIIF/README.md

 In addition to the original DeepLIIF model, the package now supports more model types.
 Details can be found [here](https://github.com/nadeemlab/DeepLIIF/blob/main/Model%20Types.md).

 ## Serialize Model
-The installed `deepliif` can optionally use serialized model objects to perform inference on the input images.
+The installed `deepliif` package can optionally use serialized model objects to perform inference on the input images.
 In order to do this, before running the `test` command, the model files need to be serialized using Torchscript:
 ```
 deepliif serialize --model-dir /path/to/input/model/files
                    --output-dir /path/to/output/model/files